 The Simmrin Law Group can help you understand the legal definition of PC 273.6.
 Our team of legal professionals may be able to help if you are facing charges for violating a restraining, protective, or stay away order.

 PC 273.6 can appear complicated to understand at first glance.
 This law is used to prosecute anyone who violates a protective order.
-The court often uses different terms to refer to protective orders, including:
+The court often uses different terms to refer to protective orders, including restraining orders and stay away orders.

-Charges for violating a restraining, protective, or stay away order can apply if the court order is temporary or permanent.
+Charges for violating a restraining, protective, or stay away order can apply whether the court order is temporary or permanent.
 Emergency protective orders must also be obeyed.

-Charges Related to PC 273.6 in Los Angeles
+Charges Related to PC Section 273.6 in Los Angeles

 The court generally orders restraining or protective orders after initial acts of violence.
 An individual may be subjected to a stay away order after facing charges related to: